The Bankrate promise

 When an unexpected expense comes your way or you’ve been wanting to make a larger purchase, choosing between a personal loan and a credit card can be difficult.
-There are distinctions between the two, and knowing when to take out a personal loan or use your credit card can prevent financial challenges down the road.
+There are distinctions between the two, and knowing when to take out a personal loan or use your credit card can prevent financial challenges.

 If you need to take out a large lump sum of money for a project or want to pay off high-interest credit card debt, then you may want to consider a personal loan.
-If you’re making a smaller, everyday purchase, a credit card is the better option.
+A credit card is the better option if you’re making a smaller, everyday purchase.

 Differences between a personal loan and a credit card

-A credit card is a revolving line of credit, meaning that you can repeatedly borrow funds up to a predetermined borrowing threshold also known as a credit limit.
+A credit card is a revolving line of credit, meaning that you can repeatedly borrow funds up to a predetermined borrowing threshold known as a credit limit.
 Because of this, a credit card is typically best for ongoing daily purchases.

 Here are some key differences you should be aware of when deciding which route to go: